Local Boy Making Good

 And you stayed close to home to go to college.

 I’m a bit of a “homebody” and I like it here, so why go anywhere else to college?
 Because I was from here, I didn’t go to Fish Camp.
 I didn’t live at home, but I didn’t live in the dorms, either.
 I moved in with a friend of mine who lived not far from where I lived with my parents.
-For a while there was a moratorium on new apartment complexes, but when that lifted, there was a real boom in construction, but I never got distracted by all that.
+For a while there was a moratorium on new apartment complexes.
+When that was lifted, there was a real boom in construction, but I never got distracted by all that.
 I’m the kind of person that just wants to get my work done.
-At first, I wanted to own my own record label, but that eventually seemed sort of impractical, so I majored in history instead.
+At first I wanted to own my own record label, but that eventually seemed sort of impractical, so I majored in history instead.

 And now you work in College Station.

 That’s right, for Reynolds and Reynolds.
 I started working there the week after I graduated from high school and I continued to work there all through college.
 They have very flexible hours for college kids!
 I met my wife at A&M. She wanted to get her master’s degree in English, so while she was going to graduate school, I kept working at Reynolds and Reynolds.
 We then had our son, Logan.
 It’s funny because I think at some point I had every intention of trying to “get out of here,” but nothing clicked and now I’m glad it didn’t.